 "Why aren't my azaleas blooming?"
-One hears homeowners complaining about this frequently.
-We can all relate to their frustration, right, if not with this particular type of shrub, then with another?
+Homeowners complain about this frequently.
+We can all relate to their frustration, if not with this particular type of shrub, then with another.
 For example, some gardeners wait many years for the fascinating purple smoke bush (Cotinus coggygria) to bloom and fulfill its intriguing promise.

 Reasons Why an Azalea Might Not Flower

-"Why are my azalea bushes not blooming better?"
-Have you been asking yourself this question?
-You are not alone, as it is a concern that plagues many a gardener.
-It is a shame, too, because these bushes can be spectacular when in bloom.
+It is a shame when azaleas fail to flower well because these bushes can be spectacular when in bloom.
 A type that many gardeners especially like is the Stewartstonian azalea.
 Be prepared to do a little research, because there are a number of potential problems to consider when trying to account for why azaleas fail to bloom; you will learn about them below.

 Some types of azaleas like a bit of shade, as well as some protection from winds.
 But when located in excessive shade, azaleas may produce a lot of greenery but fewer blooms.

-2. Watering: There is a delicate balance to maintain here.
+There is a delicate balance to maintain here.
 Azaleas can't be allowed to dry out.
 But they do not like "wet feet" either.
-Mulching can help with water retention and protecting the roots from the heat (but your mulch layer should not be any deeper than 2-3 inches).
+Mulching can help with water retention and protecting the roots from the heat (but your mulch layer should not be any deeper than two to three inches).

-3. Fertilizer: While the Holly-tone is a good choice, stay away from fertilizers high in nitrogen, which will spur foliage growth but interfere with blooming.
+While the Holly-tone brand of fertilizer is a good choice because it is only four percent nitrogen, stay away from fertilizers high in nitrogen, which will spur foliage growth but interfere with blooming.